 Fighting for the rights of clients injured in traffic accidents throughout California

-There are over 26 million licensed drivers in the state of California – more than any other state.
+There are over 27 million licensed drivers in the state of California – more than any other state.
 Moreover, Los Angeles, known as a “driving city,” regularly tops lists of the world’s most congested cities.
-With so many drivers on the road and distracted driving on the rise with the use of smartphones to talk and text, it’s no wonder the number of injury-causing and fatal car accidents continues to increase.
+With so many drivers on the road and distracted driving on the rise with the use of smartphones to talk and text, it’s no wonder the number of injury-causing and fatal car accidents continues to increase in Los Angeles.

 At McNicholas & McNicholas, LLP, we have helped countless clients who have been injured in a car accident caused by someone else's negligence.
 Our Los Angeles car accident lawyers have the skills required to hold those responsible for your injuries and losses accountable.
 We offer a free consultation and we take cases on contingency, so you never pay attorney fees until we have recovered compensation for you.

-What to do immediately following a car accident
+- What should I do immediately following a car accident?

 Being involved in a car accident can be a shocking experience.
 Your heart may be racing, and you may feel a rush of adrenaline after such a surprising event.
 Here are a few tips for you to keep in mind immediately following a motor vehicle crash: